 From Kyoto Station: JPY 4,830 / 1 hr 30 mins

 Okayama is the second largest city in the Chugoku region, after Hiroshima.
 It’s an Edo period castle town famous for its landscaped garden – Koraku-en.
-Together with Kanazawa’s Kenroku-en and Mito’s Kairaku-en, Koraku-en is considered one of the three most beautiful landscaped gardens in Japan.
+Together with Kanazawa’s Kenroku-en and Mito’s Kairaku-en, Koraku-en is considered one of the three most beautiful landscaped gardens in Japan and a great place to view the cherry blossoms in Spring.

 Okayama is also famous for its castle – Okayamajo – which is located just across the river from Koraku-en.
 It’s often referred to as Crow Castle because of its striking black exterior.
 Unfortunately, the original castle was destroyed in World War II so the castle that stands today is a reconstruction built in 1966.

-Okayama is located over 160 km (99 miles) west of either city but thanks to the Shinkansen, it can be reached in about an hour on a day trip from Osaka or Kyoto.
+Okayama is located over 160 km (99 miles) west of either city but thanks to the Shinkansen bullet train, it can be reached in about an hour on a day trip from Osaka or Kyoto.

 HOW TO GET THERE